HamedHeli/Appeal-Prediction/README.md

 ## 🎯 Project Goals

-* **To develop, evaluate, and interpret a Neural Network (NN) model capable of predicting the likelihood of property assessment appeals for assessment organizations.**
+*To develop, evaluate, and interpret a Neural Network (NN) model capable of predicting the likelihood of property assessment appeals for assessment organizations*
----

 ## Dataset